 The first is that enclosing the land for a period of 12 years without complaint from the deprived neighbour can result in title to the “stolen” land vesting in the trespasser.

 The Land Registry, whose job it is to record and guarantee the legal title to property in England and Wales saw the problem with this and the Land Registration Act 2002 brought in a new regime.
-The person claiming title to the enclosed land must now apply to the Registrar after 10 years of adverse possession to be registered as the owner.
+The person claiming title to the enclosed land must now apply to the Registrar at or after 10 years of adverse possession to be registered as the owner.
 Notice is given to the neighbour.
-If the neighbour does not object the change to the title is made.
-If the neighbour opposes the change then the Registrar will reject it except in a limited number of circumstances and the dispossessed owner has his two years in which to issue proceedings before missing the limitation period.
+If the neighbour does not object, the change to the title is made after the person claiming has been in adverse possession for 12 years or more.
+If the neighbour opposes the change then the Registrar will reject it except in a limited number of circumstances and the dispossessed owner has two years in which to issue proceedings before missing the limitation period.

 It seems a gloriously simple way to prevent expensive disputes.
-The dispossessed owner gets a statutory reminder that time is running against him and can do something about it before the 12 years has expired.
+The dispossessed owner gets a statutory reminder that time is running against him and can do something about it before the 2 years from the giving of notice has expired.
 However, that is not the end of it.

-While the procedure prevents anyone from dispossessing the paper owner for a period of 10 years, there can still be a dispute as to where the boundary lies according to the deeds.
+While the procedure prevents anyone from dispossessing the paper owner without giving notice allowing the paper owner to bring a claim in trespass, there can still be a dispute as to where the boundary lies according to the deeds.
 The Land Registry plans only provide general guidance as to the boundary.
 They are not precise and there can be a dispute as to what they actually represent.